 Click on the image above to watch a short film by Fabrica Gallery which features Lindsay Seers,

 Liz Whitehead and Lizzie Ward.

-Care(less) and its accompanying texts and programme of talks, film screenings and activities investigate prevalent attitudes to ageing, the nature of care relationships and ways in which the social care system meets care needs.
-The artwork and the exhibition programme respond to our research looking at the experiences of older people receiving care which they pay for themselves.
+Care(less) and its accompanying texts and programme of talks, film screenings and activities investigated prevalent attitudes to ageing, the nature of care relationships and ways in which the social care system meets care needs.
+The artwork and the exhibition programme responded to our research looking at the experiences of older people receiving care which they pay for themselves.

 Lindsay Seers’s work came to the fore in Nicolas Bourriaud’s Tate Triennial 2009 with Extramission 6, a work now in the Tate collection.
 Her installation works, often complex and verging on the ineffable follow a process that aspires to unearth experiences relating to the fragmentary nature of human consciousness.

 5 October – 24 November 2019, Fabrica, Brighton

 Responses to the artwork by Fabrica volunteers can be seen here: The Response

 24 – 27 October 2019, Frequency Festival, Lincoln